-A professor of surgery at Brown University’s Alpert Medical School, now Emeritus since 2016, he has published more than 150 scientific papers, authored many chapters in medical texts, and given lectures on heart disease and cardiac surgery to professional and lay audiences, both regionally and nationally.
+As a professor of surgery at Brown University’s Alpert Medical School, now Emeritus since 2016, he has published more than 150 scientific papers, authored several chapters in medical texts, and given lectures on heart disease and cardiac surgery to professional and lay audiences, both regionally and nationally.
 He is also an adjunct professor at Bryant University’s Physician Assistant Program.

-As a physician, Dr. Singh has earned numerous awards, including the American Heart Association “Hero at Heart”; the Dr. Charles L. Hill Award from the Rhode Island Medical Society; the first recipient of Milton Hamolsky Outstanding Physician Award and Life time achievement award by the Rhode Island Hospital.
+As a physician, Dr. Singh has earned numerous awards, including the American Heart Association “Hero at Heart,” the Dr. Charles L. Hill Award from the Rhode Island Medical Society, and was the inaugural recipient of both the Milton Hamolsky Outstanding Physician Award and Lifetime Achievement Award conferred by the Rhode Island Hospital.

-Dr. Singh was voted the state’s “Top Doc” in heart surgery for 20 years running, to name a few.
+Dr. Singh was voted the state’s “Top Doc” in heart surgery for 20 years running.
 Local politicians, congressional representatives and U.S. senators have honored him with numerous citations.

 He and his wife Barbara, a native New Yorker, have been married 49 years.
 They have two sons, Ari and Michael, two grandsons and a granddaughter.

-The Singhs, who live in Providence, support a number of charities, including his favorites the Food bank & Ekal Vidyalaya Foundation, which develops schools in rural India for underprivileged children.
+The Singhs, who live in Providence, support a number of charities, including his favorites: the Rhode Island Food Bank and the Ekal Vidyalaya Foundation, which develops schools in rural India for underprivileged children.

 His memoir, Your Heart, My Hands, will be published by the Hachette Book Group in April 2019.